Last Train to London

 "Last Train to London" is a song from the English rock band Electric Light Orchestra (ELO), the fifth track from their album Discovery.

 The song was released in 1979 in the UK as a double A-side single with "Confusion".
 It peaked at number 8 in the UK Singles Chart.
-However, in the US the two songs charted separately, with "Confusion" in late 1979 followed by "Last Train to London" in early 1980.
+However, in the US the two songs were released separately, with "Confusion" in late 1979 followed by "Last Train to London" in early 1980.
 It peaked at number 39 on the Billboard Hot 100.

+Background

 Critical reception

 Billboard described the song as having a "catchy pop melody with Beatlesque vocal qualities and a smooth layered sound."
 Cash Box said that the song has "a frothy pop melody" and "a bouncy R&B-tinged rhythm line," making it sound somewhat like Heatwave's 1977 single "Boogie Nights."
 Record World said that "The electronic dance beat and lilting vocals are as timely as they are engaging."

-Spanish release

-In Spain the single was released with the Spanish title "Último tren a Londres".
+Something Else! critic S. Victor Aaron found it to be "more formulaic" than "Shine a Little Love", the other "disco thumper hit from Discovery."